talmeym/regurgitator-yml/README.md

 ### step ids

-all steps in a regurgitator configuration can be given an ``id`` property. ids can be used for identifying which step to run next (see [decision](https://github.com/talmeym/regurgitator-core-yml#decision), below) and therefore must be unique. if no id property is given for a step, a system-generated one will be assigned to it at load time, combining the type of the step with a 4 digit randon number, eg: ``create-parameter-6557``
+all steps in a regurgitator configuration can be given an ``id`` property. ids can be used for identifying which step to run next (see [decision](https://github.com/talmeym/regurgitator-core-yml#decision), below) and therefore must be unique. if no id property is given for a step, a system-generated one will be assigned to it at load time, combining the type of the step with a 4 digit random number, eg: ``create-parameter-6557``

 ## core steps in yml